 If the firm does not reconnect for a week, feel free to send them another email or call.
 Politely request information on the status of your application.
 Persistence pays off in Argentina.

-Being polite, presentable and demonstrating commitment, fresh ideas and effective communication will surely aid in standing out against the masses.
+Being polite, presentable and demonstrating commitment, while bringing fresh ideas and effective communication will give you an egde to stand out amoung the masses.

 — Catherine Wright